sapegin/washingcode-book/manuscript/110_Other_techniques.md

 There’s this idea that functions should have only one `return` statement.
 I’ve even seen it called a law: _the single return law_.
 It comes from a very old principle _single entry, single exit_ (SESE) that [comes from the days of FORTRAN and COBOL](https://softwareengineering.stackexchange.com/a/118793/338815) and made sense back then.
 Now it’s unnecessary, and often limiting yourself to a single `return` statement reduces the readability.

-However, as it often happens, the reason this rules existed is long gone, but the rule stayed.
+However, as it often happens, we upgraded the technology, but kept using rules and best practices of the old tech.

 ### Never say never